 Photolemur 3 is another excellent photo editing software enhanced with AI technology.

-Photolemur 3 comes with a one-off payment of $35, which a bargain compared to other programs, especially the industry leader Adobe Photoshop.
+Photolemur 3 comes with a one-off payment of $35, which is a bargain compared to other programs, especially the industry leader Adobe Photoshop.

 GIMP is a perfect choice for Mac, Windows, and even Linux users.
 For the one who is searching for the less expensive visual editing program with all Photoshop features included, GIMP is the best alternative.
 The UI of this product is like Photoshop, so it will be easy to navigate around its tools.